 16TH AND 17TH BLOCKS

-The two blocks are almost mirror images of each other.
+The two blocks are almost mirrored images of each other.
 Among the more comfortable boys’ blocks of the college, the 16th block is notorious for hosting one of the toughest wardens around, he-who-cannot-be-named.
-With their off-putting distance as well as the overall adherence to rules and curfews these blocks turn a few heads, but they more than makeup with its quality of rooms, decent Wi-Fi speeds, and the view from their rooms overlooking the valley.
+With their off-putting distance as well as the overall adherence to rules and curfews these blocks turn a few heads, but they more than make up with their quality of rooms, decent Wi-Fi speeds, and the view from their rooms overlooking the valley.

 Rooms: Every room in both the blocks is exactly the same, (save for the middle ones that come with an almost obscene amount of space) with an attached bathroom, the only differences being between Single/Double and AC/Non-AC.
 Having ample space with newer furniture, these rooms are quite aesthetically pleasing and comfortable.
 The bathrooms are also pleasant, with most of them receiving hot water around the clock.

-Location: Being among the newer hostels, blocks 16th and 17th are located quite far from the Food Court and the academic blocks.
-The distance to the latter is a little more than a kilometer and the walking time is approximately 10 minutes and 18 minutes respectively.
-However, the blocks are right in front of the new Food Court.
+Location: The 16th and 17th blocks are conveniently located right in front of Food Court 2.
 So meals, whenever you’re lazing around in your room, won’t be such a hassle.
+Food Court 1 is a little less than a kilometer up the slope.
+The distance to the academic blocks, however, is a little over one kilometer, or an 18-minute walk.
 More than the long distance is the incredibly in-your-face walk up the steep slopes, at the bottom of which this block sits.
 Although, within a month or two, everyone gets acclimatized to the arduous walk.

 Wi-Fi: The Wi-Fi in these blocks has its bad moments, with the random and unpredictable drops and occasional surges; but during its peak hours (maximum speed, minimum users) the Wi-Fi is fast enough to play YouTube videos at 360-720p.
 During the day between lecture hours and post-midnight, the speeds are reasonably fast with downloads maxing 150 kbps (upgradable to 550 kbps).
 A few rooms that are not close enough to the routers are doomed with permanent bad internet, but that can be fixed with a simple complain to the authorities.